13 Best Budget-Friendly Hotels In San Diego (An Instagram Tour)

 Location: North Park

 Channel your inner hipster for a stay at this lively, fun boutique hotel in North Park right in the middle of excellent dining and nightlife that caters more to locals than tourists.
 It has an Old Hollywood vibe as it was a place that celebrities used to hang out back in the day.
 The Lafayette Hotel, Swim Club & Bungalows considers itself community minded and attracts families, single travelers, groups, couples and free spirits alike.
 The pool, designed by former Tarzan and five-time gold medal winner Johnny Weissmuller, however, is one of the best in town (also pictured at the top of this post).
-The well-designed rooms with funky-cool-modern decor include traditional suites, bungalows with two or three bedrooms and family suites with bunk beds and a California king.Book Now
+The well-designed rooms with funky-cool-modern decor include traditional suites, bungalows with two or three bedrooms and family suites with bunk beds and a California king.Book on Hotels.com

 Coronado Budget Hotels